INL/BlackLab/doc/technical/blacklab-internals.md

   SpansNot                  (finds all tokens not contained in clause matches)

   # Bucketed spans allow random access to a group of matches
-  SpansInBucketsPerStartPoint (each startpoint is 1 bucket, multiple endpoints possible for sequence matching) SpansInBucketsPerDocument   (all matches from 1 doc in 1 bucket) SpansInBucketsConsecutive   (all consecutive matches in 1 bucket for repetition matching)
+  SpansInBucketsPerDocument   (all matches from 1 doc in 1 bucket) SpansInBucketsConsecutive   (all consecutive matches in 1 bucket for repetition matching)